anhol0/vfido2/README.md

 ```

 Debug builds also produce `build/vauth-agent-debug`.
 Run it as the desktop user
+before starting a WebAuthn ceremony.
+Without an active registered agent, vAuth
+rejects operations that require user presence or verification; it never falls
-to register once with the daemon, answer presence and password prompts, and
+back to daemon stdin or a local dialog.
+The agent answers presence and password
-print the targeted interaction-state signals that a future Slint UI will
+prompts and prints the targeted interaction-state signals that a future Slint UI
-consume.
-Passwords are submitted through a bounded one-shot Unix pipe rather
+will consume.
+Passwords are submitted through a bounded one-shot Unix pipe
-than as D-Bus string values.
+rather than as D-Bus string values.

 ## Provision database security objects